ajitagupta/selfdiscipline/README.md

 * Find your weaknesses to avoid getting distracted, falling into traps and maintaining control.
 * Forgive yourself - give yourself a second chance to succeed
 * Eat healthy foods.
 Many people experience positive mental health when they eliminate saturated fats and sugar from their diet.

+Practice self-discipline, self-mastery, and self-control.
+Be willing to pay the price today in order to enjoy the rewards of a better future tomorrow.